 - Are you a first time SJSU student?

 - Will you be 18 years or younger on the first day of instruction?

 If the answer to both of these questions is yes, you are required to submit proof of full immunization or immunity against Hepatitis B. Notes: It takes 4-6 months to complete the 3-dose Hepatitis B vaccine series.
-This requirement may be waived for students who attended a California middle or high school.
-Bring or fax (408-924-2077) proof of your immunization or immunity to the Student Services Center.
-Remember to include your phone number and SJSU ID.
+This requirement may be satisfied for students who attended a California middle or high school.

 International student Health Insurance

 Proof of health insurance is required prior to registration each semester.
-For questions about this hold, please call International Programs and Services (408) 924-5920.
+For questions about this hold, please call International Student and Scholar Services (ISSS) (408) 924-5920.